NihongoJourney/NihongoJourney.github.io/_pages/about.md

 title: "About"
 ---

-**My Nihongo Journey?**
+**My Nihongo Journey**

+I created this site in Decemeber 2021 to create support and tools to help *me* on *my* journey from intermediate to advanced Japanese language fluency.
+Yes, it's true—I made this website to help myself.
+Selfish as that may seem, that's good news for you.
+I'm user number 1, and because I'll be using this tool every day, you can be sure that I will be dedicated to making sure the site is working well.

+On the other hand, you might be questioning why you should even keep reading.
+Who is this 両津, and why should I trust this chump who hasn't even verified that his method works?
+Well, you're going to have to trust me on that one 😬.

-I created this site in Decemeber 2021 to create support and tools to help me on my journey from intermediate to advanced language fluency.
-Despite the immense amount of support avaiable for learning Japanese at an introductory level, I've found it hard to find any decent path to get from a level of moderate proficiency to what I would considered native fluency.
-Honestly, is there anyone you know who has reached native fluency without living in Japan or without significant time or money they can dedicate on hobbies?
+Getting back to the point of this section,\*ahem\*, perhaps you know my frustration?
+Despite the immense amount of support avaiable for learning Japanese at an introductory level, it's pretty darn hard to find any decent path to get from a level of moderate proficiency to native fluency.
+Honestly, is there anyone you know who has reached native fluency without living in Japan or without significant time or money they could dedicate to hobbies?

-After spending ***years*** (its been a full decade 🤫) experimenting with what works and what doesn't work for me, I ran into a new issue: getting the material I needed in a convenient (read: free) way.
+After spending ***years*** (it's been a full decade 🤫) experimenting with different language learning programs, I hit upon a pretty effective [method](/learn/grammar) for improving language skills that works for the resources-constrained learner.
+I ran into a new issue: getting the material I needed in a convenient (read: free) way.
 What better way to do that than learn computer science, create a blog, and support an entire ecosystem of similar minded Japanese language enthusiasts?
 Ok, perhaps I do have a siginficant amount of time to dedicate on hobbies...

 **Who is this site for?**